hdresearch/nolita/README.md

 Before contributing to this project, please review [CONTRIBUTING](/CONTRIBUTING).

 To connect with others building with `@hdr/browser`, feel free to join our [Discord community](https://discord.gg/SpE7urUEmH).

+## Other licenses

+By default, `@hdr/browser` sends anonymised, abstracted telemetry to our collective memory, which is governed [by its own license agreement](https://hdr.is/terms) and our [privacy policy](https://hdr.is/privacy).